prof-rossetti/internet-technologies/README.md

 This repository contains instructional materials and exercises for an introductory business school course in web technologies and applications, called "Internet Business Technologies".

-This course covers Internet technologies at a high-level, through a series of hands-on exercises and projects.
+This course covers Internet technologies at a high-level, through a series of hands-on exercises and projects that helps you to become a professional web deleloper

 ## Instructional Modules